alexch/codelikethis/public/lessons/ruby_basics/hashes.md

     states["MA"] #=> nil
     states[:MA]  #=> "Massachusets"

+This is such an annoying problem that Rails invented a new version of Hash named `HashWithIndifferentAccess` that converts string keys into symbol keys.

+(`HashWithIndifferentAccess` is such an annoying name that many people call it `Mash` instead.)

-# Hash literals with Symbol Keys
+# Hash Literals with Symbol Keys

 Ruby 1.8 or 1.9: